monomadic/ni-file/doc/containers/NKS.md

 # NKS Container

-## Kontakt Objects

-Ids are known as `SerType` or Serialization Type.
+Prior to NISound containers, Kontakt instruments had their own file format known as NKS.
+They are fairly simple formats with a header and a compressed preset following.

 - `GetHeaderVersionPreNIS(file);` returns:
   - 1: 36 bytes PreV2